cobalt88/CPS-API/README.md

 ## How To Use

+Better documentation is comming - but for now the primary endpoint is a get request to return the city population.

 The original dataset was obtained from [here](https://github.com/Trazi-Ventures/sample-data-interview/blob/main/city_populations.csv) and was then imported into a MongoDB Collection using MongoDB Compass after being cleaned up and normalized.
 The data is stored in the following format:

 Example Document: